Yasuo-Higano/kirala_l4u/README.md

-# Kirala L4u(Lisp for You) for Gleam language
+# Kirala L4u(Lisp for You) for Gleam language ver 1.0.0
 - Kirara is Japanese for "gleam" feeling word in English.

-L4u is a embedded lisp interpreter for use in gleam/erlang and gleam/javascript products.
+L4u is a embedded lisp interpreter dialect of MAL for use in gleam/erlang and gleam/javascript products.

 This is still under construction and may undergo destructive changes.
 It is intended to work with both gleam/erlang and gleam/javascript.